harbdog/roguemek-openshift-quickstart/README.md

 6. This application doesn't yet support Scaling and all other defaults are fine.

 7. Create Application, and wait.
-It will take over 10 minutes to fully start up the first time, even after the page says it was created.
+It will take about 5 minutes to fully start up the first time, even after the page says it was created.

+8. You will want to immediately Register your first user since it will be created as an administrator user.

 ## Customization
 For quickstart customization information, the OpenShift `jbossews` cartridge documentation can be found at: